ah584d/azure-sas-token/README.md

 ## Angular bonus application [not delivered into the npm package itself]

-If you prefer a simplier way to get fastly a token, you could use my angular application azure-sas-token from here: https://ah584d.github.io/azure-sas-token/
+If you prefer a simplier way to get fastly a token, you could use my angular application azure-sas-token from here:<br/>
+https://ah584d.github.io/azure-sas-token/

 This is the same application of the 'angular' folder, you can use the online version, or to checkout the repository and run it locally on your computer.